 Boxing is one of the most popular sports in the world, with the biggest fights being must-watch television.
-Naturally, betting on the outcomes of fights has always been a way for boxing fans to make money while also enjoying their favorite sport.
+Naturally, boxing bets on the outcomes of fights has always been a way for boxing fans to make money while also enjoying their favorite sport.
 This guide walks you through everything you need to know about how to bet on boxing.

-How do you bet on a boxing match
+How to bet on boxing: How do you bet on a boxing match

 While a lot of sports will have dozens of different markets available for you to bet on with each given event, the options are a lot fewer with boxing matches.